Russia's propaganda machine discovers 2020 Dem contender Tulsi Gabbard

 Analysts at New Knowledge, the company the Senate Intelligence Committee used to track Russian activities in the 2016 election, told NBC News they've spotted "chatter" related to Gabbard in anonymous online message boards, including those known for fomenting right-wing troll campaigns.
 The chatter discussed Gabbard's usefulness.

-"A few of our analysts saw some chatter on 8chan saying she was a good 'divider' candidate to amplify," said New Knowledge's director of research Renee DiResta, director of research at New Knowledge.
+"A few of our analysts saw some chatter on 8chan saying she was a good 'divider' candidate to amplify," said Renee DiResta, director of research at New Knowledge.

 "They usually spam links to websites, but also retweet specific tweets or accounts in an effort to boost a website or accounts search results," he said.